Cognigy/Documentation/docs/insights/dashboards/live-agent.md

 ### Handover Rate

-Indicates the percentage of all sessions escalated to Cognigy Live Agent at least once, calculated as the ratio of Live Agent Escalations divided by total sessions.
-A lower value is better.
+The handover rate shows the percentage of all sessions escalated to Cognigy Live Agent at least once, calculated as the ratio of Live Agent Escalations divided by total sessions.
+A lower value is considered to be better.

 If multiple handovers occur during a session, Cognigy counts them as one escalation.